cul-it/ecommons-doi/README.md

 ***Don't put the credentials on github!***

 ### Update metadata

 The eCommons metadata export has many fields.
-Mandatory fields are listed below, other fields will be ignored. dc.contributor.author[] dc.title[] dc.identifier.uri dc.date.issued[]
+Mandatory fields are listed below, other fields will be ignored.

+- dc.contributor.author[]
+- dc.title[]
+- dc.identifier.uri
+- dc.date.issued[]
-ORCID
+- ORCID

 ORCID is not recorded in eCommons, ORCID ids should be added from the ProQuest metadata prior to generating DOIs.

 ## Run it!
 Uses python3.
-Put the metadata csv in the same local folder as te script.
+- Put the metadata csv in the same local folder as the script.
-Run from within the local directory where the script is stored.
+- Run from within the local directory where the script is stored.
-Run with the command 'python mint-datacite-api.py -f yourfilename' By default dois will be created in test. to create in prod do:
+- Run with the command 'python mint-datacite-api.py -f yourfilename'
+- By default dois will be created in test. to create in prod do:
-'python mint-datacite-api.py -f yourfilename -s prod'
+- 'python mint-datacite-api.py -f yourfilename -s prod'

 Output is a .csv file with the name of your file appended with "_update" that will have the new dois in it.